Ung-W/MHWilds-Manual-AP/README.md

 ## Objective
 ### Complete your final Hunt
 ## Randomization
+### Checks
+- Quest Rewards : Each quest has a random amount of rewards (between 2 and 6)
+- Fixed : Every quests gives 4 rewards
+- Refights : You get 3 checks then have to find a X* Monster Report to refight monsters in this Star Difficulty
+> There is an option to skip Low Rank and only get High Rank checks, this will give you the necessary Armor and Weapon Rarity to get you starting
 ### Progression
 - Quest Rank Star : unlocks hunt of the corresponding Star Difficulty (7 Total)
 - Region Access : Allows hunts that take place in the corresponding region : 1 for LR, 2 for HR